 How Does Real Estate Wholesaling Work?

-- You find a seller who wants to sell their home.
+- Use the DealMachine app to find a seller who wants to sell their home.
 You then negotiate the price and terms with the seller and put together an agreement to buy the home.

 - Instead of buying the home yourself, you find another buyer to take your place.
 This could be another investor who wants to fix up the home or a landlord who wants a rental.